Faelensee: View of the clear lake surrounded by mountains and green meadows in summer.

 Day 5: St. Gallen - Lucerne

-You’ve probably seen enough of St. Gallen by now so grab your bags in the morning and catch the Voralpen Express to Lucerne.
-The Voralpen Express passes through some very scenic landscapes and takes just over two hours to complete.
+By now, you've probably seen enough of St. Gallen, so grab your luggage in the morning and hop on the Voralpen Express to Lucerne.
+The Voralpen Express passes through some truly picturesque landscapes and takes just over two hours to reach Lucerne.

-I recommend breaking up your journey halfway in and getting off in Rapperswil, a real hidden gem of a city.
-Head up to the castle, spend some time with the deer in the castle’s garden, go for a swim in Lake Zurich and walk along the idyllic esplanade.
+I recommend taking a break midway and getting off in Rapperswil.
+This town is a hidden gem at the lower part of Lake Zurich.
+Visit the castle, spend some time with the deer in the castle garden, take a swim in Lake Zurich, and stroll along the idyllic lakeside promenade.

-Once you’re ready to move on, catch the next train to Lucerne and spend the afternoon exploring the city.
-Walk across the Kapellbrücke, take a stroll through the old town, hang out by the lake or visit the Glacier Garden with its famous Lion Monument.
+Once you're ready to continue, hop on the next train to Lucerne and spend the afternoon exploring the city.
+Walk across the Chapel Bridge, wander through the old town, linger by the lake, or visit the Glacier Garden with the famous Lion Monument.

 Rapperswil Fähre SeeFähre beim Hafen von Rapperswil (Foto: Seraina Zellweger)